h0gan1ee/hpc_labs/lab_3/README.md

 ## Test

-Currently, both single-threaded and multi-threaded versions functions normally.
+Currently, both single-threaded and multi-threaded versions function normally.

 To test the server, run the program and test with curl using following command: